Samurai Japan edges South Korea to punch ticket for gold medal game

 The game was the latest in the long rivalry between Japan and South Korea.
 They last met in the final of the Premier12 at Tokyo Dome in 2019.
 Yamada hit a three-run home run in the second inning of that game, which Japan won 5-3.

-Left-handed hitting Munetaka Murakami, Yamada’s teammate with the Tokyo Yakult Swallows, was walked intentionally with two outs and a runner on first to set up a righty-righty matchup between Takuya Kai and South Korean pitcher Go Woosuk.
+With the score knotted at 2-2, left-handed hitting Munetaka Murakami was walked intentionally with two outs and a runner on first to set up a righty-righty matchup between Takuya Kai and South Korean pitcher Go Woosuk.
 Kai got ahead 3-0 in the count and took a strike before drawing a walk.

 That brought Yamada to the plate with the bases loaded.
 He swung at the first pitch, hitting a fastball high off the wall — and very nearly over it — that cleared the bases to put Japan ahead 5-2.